inkarkat/vim-MessageRecall/README.md

     After setup, the following mappings and commands are available in the current message buffer:

-    CTRL-P, CTRL-N          When the buffer has no unsaved changes: Replace the edited message with a [count]'th previous / next stored message.
+    CTRL-P, CTRL-N          When the buffer has had no changes yet: Replace with a [count]'th previous / next stored message.
-                            When the buffer is modified: Open the [count]'th previous / first stored message in the preview window.
+                            When the buffer has been modified: Open the [count]'th previous / first stored message in the preview window.
-                            When the buffer is modified and a stored message is already being previewed: Open the [count]'th previous / next stored message there.
+                            When the buffer is modified and a stored message has already been inserted: Replace it with the [count]'th previous / next stored message there.

-    :[count]MessageView
-                            View the [count]'th previous stored message in the preview-window.
+    :[count]MessageView     View the [count]'th previous stored message in the preview-window.
     :MessageView {message}|{filespec}
                             View {message} (auto-completed from the message store